kenballus/ptracer/README.md

 ╚══════════════════════════════╝ ← rsp
 ```
 Note that `rsp` has decreased by 8, and `0x0000000000000014` has shown up in the stack view, demonstrating the effect of the `push`.

+4. Continue stepping through the program, observing the effects of each instruction on the stack and registers.